Qt

 }

 Be sure to update the values for dbName, appName and appVersion to values specific to your application.
-The Paths class allows you to get platform-specific paths for Crashpad and its source can be found here.
+The Paths class allows you to get platform-specific paths for Crashpad; its source can be found here.
 To configure the paths to crashpad_handler, metricsDir, reportsDir and attachment you'll first want to find the location of your executable using the sample code below:

 #if defined(Q_OS_WIN)